 COP27 – UN Climate Change Conference 2022

 Each year, a country representing a different region of the world takes over the presidency of the Conference of the Parties (COP).
-Egypt was selected for 2022 and will host the UN Climate Change Conference (COP 27) from November 7-18 in Sharm el-Sheikh, a remote resort town between the desert of the Sinai Peninsula and the Red Sea.
+Egypt was selected for 2022 and hosted the UN Climate Change Conference (COP 27) from November 7-18, 2022 in Sharm el-Sheikh, a remote resort town between the desert of the Sinai Peninsula and the Red Sea.

 Climate Justice Means Taking a Stand for Human Rights Everywhere

 Climate Justice Alliance is building a Just Transition away from extractive systems of production, consumption and political oppression, and towards resilient, regenerative and equitable economies.
 We are standing in solidarity with human rights defenders and social movements in the struggle for a better world.

 In the News

 Cop27 is in Egypt… but will anyone be allowed to protest?

 Green experts and human rights activists are concerned the hardline Cairo regime will suppress any civil society action